fengzse/Team_A_Project/README.md

 ## Credits
-All credit goes to [Spring Project](https://spring.io) and all other delvelopments team and companies with their due credits.
+All credit goes to [Spring Project](https://spring.io) and all other developments team and companies with their due credits.
 Thank you to all for helping us make this project.